ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 With Podman, as well as most other container engines on the planet such as Docker, image layers are mapped one for one to some kind of storage, be it thinp snapshots with devicemapper, or directories with overlay2.

 This has implications on how you move container images from one registry to another.
 First, you have to pull it and cache it locally.
-Then you have to tag it with the URL, Namespace, Repository and Tag that you want in the new regsitry.
+Then you have to tag it with the URL, Namespace, Repository and Tag that you want in the new registry.
 Finally, you have to push it.
 This is a convoluted mess, and in a later lab, we will investigate a tool called Skopeo that makes this much easier.

 For now, you understand enough about registry servers, repositories, and how images are cached locally.
 Let's move on.